SanderMertens/flecs/docs/Systems.md

 </div>

 ### Immediate systems
-By default systems are ran while the world is in "readonly" mode, where all ECS operations are enqueued as commands.
-Readonly here means that structural changes, such as changing the components of an entity are deferred.
-Systems can still write component values while in readonly mode.
+By default systems run while the world is in readonly mode.
+Pass the iterator’s stage to queue structural changes, such as adding or removing components.
+Systems can still write existing component values while the world is readonly.

 In some cases however, operations need to be immediately visible to a system.
 A typical example is a system that assigns tasks to resources, like assigning plates to a waiter.
 A system should only assign plates to a waiter that hasn't been assigned any plates yet, but to know which waiters are free, the operation that assigns a plate to a waiter must be immediately visible.

 To accomplish this, systems can be marked with the `immediate` flag, which signals that a system should be ran while the world is not in readonly mode.
-This causes ECS operations to not get enqueued, and allows the system to directly see the results of operations.
+Operations passed the iterator’s world execute immediately; operations passed its stage remain queued.
 There are a few limitations to `immediate` systems:

 - `immediate` systems are always single threaded
 - operations on the iterated over entity must still be deferred